 This period, usually four weeks, is low intensity with reduced time.
 Alternative physical activities may be incorporated.
 The aim is to allow the body (and mind) to recover from the racing season.

 WHAT ABOUT SPEED?

 I train by cadence, power level, and time.
 Speed is the result of these other three factors.
 Recently, for example, in the last of seven all-out 15-second sprint intervals on my trainer, in the biggest gear on my bike, I recorded a speed of 46 mph.
 There is no humanly way possible to complete a 25 mile time trial at that speed.
 In a 20 kilometer (km) or 40 km time trial, the winner is the one who can maintain the fastest speed from the start line to the finish line.
 Stamina and endurance are more important than short bursts of blazing speed.

 HOW FAST DO I HAVE TO GO TO WIN?

 At the end of the 2013 season, based on my average race speed, I predicted I would finish with 10 podium finishes at the end of the 2014 season.
 I was pretty close.
 My 2014 results are displayed in red in the table below.
 I finished with 12 consecutive podium finishes: six 1st places (plus 1st place in the regional time trial series), four 2nd places, and two 3rd places.

 In 2015, I faced a new competitor, who can average 26 mph, in my age group.
 Over the course of four head-to-head races, while he won each one, I was able to reduce the time gap from 2:52 to 0:22, a reduction of 2:30.
 As predicted, I had to increase my average speed to 25 mph to finish on the podium.
-In 2016, I will aim to increase my average speed to over 26 mph to win the head-to-head races against him.
+Since 2016, I have been working to increase my average speed to over 26 mph to win the head-to-head races against him.